 Having a baby is exciting, but it's also nerve-racking.
-Thankfully, toward the end of your pregnancy you'll start to notice signs that labor and delivery is right around the corner.
+Thankfully, toward the end of your pregnancy, you'll start to notice signs that labor and delivery are right around the corner.
 One of those signs is a thinning cervix, which indicates that your uterus is officially preparing for childbirth.
 So if you're trying to wrap your mind around the fact that you're going to be bringing another human being into the world before you know it, know the signs your cervix is thinning and plan for the immediate future accordingly.

-While it's impossible to know the exact date and time you'll go into labor, you can stay alert and look at the following signs that may subtly let you know that, before you know it, you'll be holding your baby (or babies!) in your arms:
+Landry says the only way for a woman to know exactly what her cervix is doing is for a health care provider to perform a cervical exam.
+“While you can definitely look out for signs of labor, remember that no one knows exactly what triggers labor,” says Landry.
+“Every person will have a unique labor experience.”While it's impossible to know the exact date and time you'll go into labor, you can stay alert and look at the following signs that may subtly let you know that you'll be holding your baby (or babies!) in your arms soon.